mesos/mr-redis/README.md

 - [ ] Support REDIS 3.0 Cluster
 - [ ] Support a Proxy mechanism to expose Redis Instance Endpoint
-- [ ] Build a UI for Create/Maintain/Monitor the entier redis framework
+- [ ] Build a UI for Create/Maintain/Monitor the entire redis framework
-- [ ] Benchmakr Utility for testing the RedisFramework
+- [ ] Benchmark Utility for testing the RedisFramework

 ##License
 Copyright 2015 Huawei Technologies Co.
 Ltd.